OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 Prior to the appointment, pharmacies are encouraged to provide patients with the following, if possible (in situations where this cannot be done, these documents should be provided to the patient upon arrival at the pharmacy for their appointment):

 - What you need to know about your COVID-19 vaccine appointment document including any instructions specific to the pharmacy

 - COVID-19 Vaccine Screening and Consent Form (pharmacies may wish to adapt from the Ministry’s COVID-19 Vaccine Screening Form and the COVID-19 Vaccine Consent Form)

 In addition, if the patient received the AstraZeneca COVID-19 vaccine as their first dose and is returning for their second dose, the COVID-19 Vaccine Information for Individuals that received a first dose of the AstraZeneca COVID-19 vaccine/COVISHIELD vaccine document should also be provided.
-This consent form is specific to the administration of second doses of AstraZeneca/COVISHIELD COVID-19 vaccine and is used to help facilitate the discussion between the pharmacy professional and the patient when considering their second dose and to confirm the patient’s understanding of their options so that they can provide informed consent.
+This consent form is to be used to help facilitate the discussion between the pharmacy professional and the patient when considering second dose options for those who received AstraZeneca/COVISHIELD as their first dose and to confirm the patient’s understanding of their options so that they can provide informed consent.
 It must be used in conjunction with the COVID-19 Vaccine Consent Form to ensure appropriate documentation of the informed consent received from the patient.

 If the patient is a youth (aged 12-17), the following documents should be provided: